Santosh-GS/programming-notes/python_writing cases.md

 # Python Writing Cases

 A quick guide on various writing cases and the places where the case is used in Python
-Conventions are based on PEP 8 Style Guide available at https://peps.python.org/pep-0008/
+Conventions are based on PEP 8 Style Guide available at https://peps.python.org/pep-0008/ or https://pep8.org/

 ### Snake Case:
 lower caps with underscores